Robertqw/RainRadar/README.md

 # RainRadar
-Rain radar photos of NZ
+Pulls rain radar photos of NZ from MetService